Neglect Toolkit

 • Attachment and Bio-behavioral Catch-up (ABC) ABC is an early intervention program aimed at the needs of neglected children aged birth through 24 months from low-income families.

-In addition, when working with American Indian or Alaskan Native populations it’s important to consider the impact of historical trauma.
-FRIENDS has resources related to working with Tribes and Tribal Governments and this important topic.
+In addition, when working with American Indian or Alaskan Native populations it’s important to consider the unique circumstances in working with this population.
+FRIENDS has resources related to Working with American Indian & Alaska Native Communities.

 Preventing Neglect